Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 Healing Part 1 – The Inescapable Logic of Isaiah 53

-This is called isogesis, the process whereby we read into the Bible what we want it to say instead of pulling out its true meaning and conforming our thinking to that.
-The idea is that our thinking and behavior should match God’s Word, not the other way around.
+This is called eisegesis, the process whereby we read into the Bible what we want it to say instead of pulling out its true meaning (exegesis) and conforming our thinking to that.
+God’s Word should set our standard for thinking, behavior, and experience, not the other way around.
 It may be very difficult for us to admit that we are not experiencing all that God has provided to his people, because we are afraid to think about what that says about us.
-It is also easy to fall prey to the influence of church tradition.
+It is also easy to fall prey to the influence of worldly thinking and dead church tradition.

-Isaiah 53 is the foundation for any understanding of physical healing.
+Isaiah 53 is the foundation for our understanding of physical healing.

 But he lifted (nasa) up our illnesses (choli), he carried (sabal) our pain (makob); even though we thought he was being punished, attacked by God, and afflicted for something he had done.
 5 He was wounded because of our rebellious deeds, crushed because of our sins; he endured punishment that made us well; because of his wounds we have been healed.
 Isaiah 53:4-5 (NET1)